pywbem/pywbem/docs/mocksupport.rst

-As a result, the operation methods of :class:`~pywbem_mock.FakedWBEMConnection` are those inherited from :class:`~pywbem.WBEMConnection`, so they have the exact same input parameters, output parameters, return values, and even most of the raised exceptions, as when they would be invoked on a :class:`~pywbem.WBEMConnection` object against a WBEM server.
+As a result, the operation methods of :class:`~pywbem_mock.FakedWBEMConnection` are those inherited from :class:`~pywbem.WBEMConnection`, so they have the exact same input parameters, output parameters, return values, and even most of the raised exceptions, as when being invoked on a :class:`~pywbem.WBEMConnection` object against a WBEM server.

 Each :class:`~pywbem_mock.FakedWBEMConnection` object has its own mock repository.
-The mock repository contains the same kinds of CIM objects a WBEM server
-contains: CIM classes, CIM instances, and CIM qualifier types (declarations), all contained in CIM namespaces.
+The mock repository contains the same kinds of CIM objects a WBEM server repository contains: CIM classes, CIM instances, and CIM qualifier types (declarations), all contained in CIM namespaces.

 Because :class:`~pywbem_mock.FakedWBEMConnection` operates only on the mock repository, the class does not have any connection- or security-related